 - Latchkey Kingdom: The "History of Hilla" comic depicts the arrival of colonialists:

 Narrator: In 11344 Angelonian colonists arrived in Lagland keen to 'help' its residents

 Colonist leader: Hello we've come to civilize you!

 Lag peasant: We kind of invented civilization to thanks but no—

 Colonist leader: (reveals armed guard) You guys are really going to love monotheism.

 - Parodied in a Family Guy Flashback Twist where Peter becomes one for a group of Mexican mice.

 - The Family Guy parody listed above was surely a reference to a Looney Tunes classic where Daffy Duck plays this imperialist role to Speedy Gonzales and some other Mexican mice.

-- In one episode of Peter Panandthe Pirates, Captain Hook, in an attempt to attract sufficient "civilization" to Neverland (to ease his ongoing ennui as a man of culture exiled to a wilderness by his obsession with remaining there until Pan is killed), declares Neverland to be annexed to the British Empire and attempts to literally crown himself its viceroy.
+- In one episode of Peter Pan & the Pirates, Captain Hook, in an attempt to attract sufficient "civilization" to Neverland (to ease his ongoing ennui as a man of culture exiled to a wilderness by his obsession with remaining there until Pan is killed), declares Neverland to be annexed to The British Empire and attempts to literally crown himself its viceroy.
 This is not particularly outrageous when you consider all the technical pirates, from Sir Francis Drake to "Rajah" Brooke of Sarawak, who were regarded as servants of the British crown and who on occasion personally annexed territories on its behalf.
 Of course Hook's heavily armed crew are on standby in the event of anyone raising objections to his decree.